 Material(string), which was already deprecated, stops working in 5.4.
 Using it will print an error and result in the magenta error shader.

-The internal shader used to compute screen-space directional light shadows has moved to Graphics Settings.
+The internal shader used to compute screen-space directional light shadows has moved to the Graphics settings.
 If you were using a customized version of directional light shadows by having a copy of that shader in your project, it will no longer be used.
-Instead, select your custom shader under Edit > Project Settings > Graphics.
+Instead, select your custom shader under Edit > Project Settings, then select the Graphics category.

 Reflection probes share a sampler between the two textures.
 If you are sampling them manually in your shader, and get an “undeclared identifier samplerunity_SpecCube1” error, you’ll need to change code from